manastahir/autify/README.md

 This drive folder contains the logs, training results and weights of the experiment that I ran using experiments.ipynb file on colab.
 You can replicate the experiment by either running the notebook or by running the train.sh which create a docker container and runs the training inside it. <a href="https://drive.google.com/drive/folders/1-IiQ__GbyH5fu3wymXT1hLmBHgmLbozm?usp=sharing"> Drive Folder </a>.

-Experiments.ipynb is the simplest way to run the experiments, but need to install dependencies. train folder contains the dockerized training script and other files needed to run the training infer folder contains the dockerized inference script and other files needed to run the inference
+Experiments.ipynb is the simplest way to run the experiments, but need to install dependencies. <br/>
+train folder contains the dockerized training script and other files needed to run the training. <br/>
+infer folder contains the dockerized inference script and other files needed to run the inference

 ### run inference using weights downloaded from drive